TheStartupIntern/TestCase/content/Web Apps/Security Testing/Authentication/Verify Login Failure with Invalid Credentials.md

 #### **Postconditions:**
 - The application is in a usable state for further testing.
+- The application remains on the login page, allowing the user to retry.
+- No session token or cookie is created.

 #### **Test Priority:**
 High

 #### **Status:**
 Pass/Fail (to be determined after execution)